mgrddsj/209ChatClient/README.md

 streamlit run chat_client_web.py --server.port 8080
 ```

-# Understanding the code
+# Functionality

-The code is pretty much a mess.
-I didn't put much thought into the design of the client.
-I just built it quickly mainly for testing purposes.
+The client has some basic functionalities such as sending and receiving messages.
+It also provides a easy way to send messages to existing users (from `list`), as well as functions that allows sending partial messages.
+It also has some tools for debugging Q2 and Q3 such as flood test and manual send/receive.

 # Limitations

 Since the socket library in Python is kinda high-level, I can't seem to find a way to block the readfd.
 So this might not be the best tool to properly test all the functionality required in Q3 of the assignment.
 However, the manual send & receive feature might still be somewhat useful for testing the read/write buffer.

-# Functionality
+# Other Notes

-The client has some basic functionalities such as sending and receiving messages.
-It also provides a easy way to send messages to existing users (from `list`), as well as functions that allows sending partial messages.
-It also has some tools for debugging Q2 and Q3 such as flood test and manual send/receive.
+The code is pretty much a mess.
+I didn't put much thought into the design of the client.
+I just built it quickly mainly for testing purposes.
+But streamlit is pretty straight-forward, it shouldn't be too hard to understand what the code is doing here.